odpi/egeria-docs/site/docs/practices/common-data-definitions/semantic-to-implementation.md

 ??? info "The glossary"

-    The glossary is at the heart of the common definitions for a [subject area](/concepts/subject-area).
+    The glossary is at the heart of the materials for a [subject area](/concepts/subject-area).
 Figure 1 shows that the glossary contains glossary terms.
 Each glossary term describes a concept used by the business.
 It is also possible to link two glossary terms together with a relationship.
 The relationship may describe a semantic relationship or a structural one.

     ![Figure 1](/practices/common-data-definitions/semantic-to-implementation-glossaries.svg)
     > Figure 1: Glossaries for describing concepts and the relationships between them